KenPainter/GenLogic/docs/installation-and-usage/20-cli-usage.md

   -s /path/to/my-product.yaml
 ```

-If the database doesn't exist, GenLogic will create it automatically.
+If the database doesn't exist, GenLogic creates it automatically.

 ### Dry Run Mode